-Companies and organizations of all sizes are increasingly turning to the cloud, recognizing that it serves as a powerful and convenient solution to the ongoing question of how to serve up computing resources.
-A big part of this transition can be attributed to the need for addressing a mobile workforce; our users' needs are changing as they want greater mobility to access their files, data, tools, and software anytime from anywhere.
+Companies and organizations of all sizes are increasingly turning to the cloud, recognizing that it serves as a powerful and convenient solution to the ongoing question of how to serve up computing resources securely and cost effectively.
+A big part of this transition can be attributed to the need for addressing a mobile workforce; our users' needs are changing as they need greater mobility to access their files, data, tools, and software anytime from anywhere.
 This means that the use of traditional desktop computer systems with locally-installed software and applications is changing and something called DaaS — Desktop as a Service — or virtual desktops is starting to become more and more prevalent.

 What is DaaS and How Does It Differ from VDI?

-Desktop as a service is a desktop virtualization that enables you to provide your employees with all of the “amenities of home” (software from your office) in a convenient platform that can be accessed from anywhere.
-All your employees need to do is log in to the DaaS system to access their secure remote virtual desktop from anywhere they have internet or cellular network access.
+Desktop as a Service is a desktop virtualization approach that enables you to provide your employees with all of the “amenities of home” (software from your office) in a convenient platform that can be accessed from anywhere.
+All your employees need to do is login to the DaaS system to access their secure remote virtual desktop from anywhere they have internet or cellular network access.

-Without getting too technical, DaaS is similar to a conventional virtual desktop infrastructure (VDI), which works by allowing someone to access an onsite virtual server by accessing software on his or her existing computer or device.
-The primary difference is that DaaS a cloud-based system that offers more flexibility to access and on a long-term basis can be less complex and costly to maintain (than inhouse VDI infrastructure).
+Without getting too technical, DaaS is similar to a conventional virtual desktop infrastructure (VDI), which works by allowing someone to access a virtual server by accessing software on his or her existing computer or device.
+The primary difference is that DaaS offers more flexibility to access and on a long-term basis can be less complex and costly to maintain than the VDI approach.

-Although VDI has been the standard for many organizations for years, as cloud technology continues to improve, this subscription-based model (DaaS) is increasingly becoming an attractive alternative for some small- to midsize businesses (SMBs).
+Although VDI has been the standard for many organizations for years (think RDS or Remote Desktop Server), as cloud technology continues to improve, the subscription-based model of DaaS is increasingly becoming an attractive alternative for some small- to midsize businesses (SMBs).
 While it can be a more cost-effective solution because you only need to pay for what your employees use, there are still limitations on the size of the organization where it makes sense from a cost perspective.

 But, what are the benefits of using Desktop as a Service over VDI access or conventional, individually-maintained desktop systems?